Last edited: 9 September 2020

 Whether it's due to unfair rates or poor customer service, millions of people switch their energy supplier every year.
 As with most household services, price plays a big role when it comes to deciding whether to switch or not.
 If you haven’t switched energy suppliers for a long time, it can help save on outgoings, and securing a deal on cheap energy can potentially save you hundreds of pounds a year.

-First, you should use an online comparison tool to determine whether your monthly costs are competitively priced or could be easily beaten.
-It only takes a few minutes for an energy comparison site to pull the results from dozens of suppliers and show you the deals available to you.
+First, you should use our online energy comparison tool to determine whether your monthly costs are competitively priced or could be easily beaten.
+It only takes a few minutes for our system to pull the results from dozens of suppliers and show you the deals available to you.

 Money isn’t the only reason to switch – if you’re frustrated because customer service at your existing provider is poor, research which providers offer good customer service, and be prepared to pay a bit more for your energy as a result.
 Use online review sites and forums to see what people say about the many different energy providers and make sure to check if any fines or warnings have been issued by Ofgem to any supplier you’re considering.